tekknolagi/tekknolagi.github.com/_posts/2018-07-13-jumbosmash-a-technical-retrospective.md

 Readability aside, it has some subtle performance implications.
 Consider, for example, that there are some fields on objects that shouldn't be serialized.
-On user objects, the world probably shouldn't know about `firebase_uid`.
+On user objects, the world probably shouldn't know about a user's `session_key` (used to log in).
 That's sensitive information.
 In fact, the world probably shouldn't know about most of the fields on the user object, so we only ever want to serialize the so called "safe fields" of a database object (in general).
 So we decided to add a field called `__safe_fields__` to every class that represents a table in the database.
 For `User`, this looks like this:

 ```python
 class User(MyBase, db.Model):